How to Render Chicken Fat (Schmaltz)

-Where to find chicken fat:
+Where to find chicken fat

-Where would you find copious amounts of chicken fat?
-Well, as you go through your normal recipes and cook chicken periodically, you can simply cut off any excess fat and throw it into a bag in the freezer until you have enough.
 Otherwise, you can do what I did – stop by your deli and ask someone behind the counter of they could hook you up with some chicken fat…. probably not something they hear everyday, but you aren’t going to get laughed at.
 I asked the butcher at my deli and he handed me some freshly cut chicken fat and trimmings – it was perfect.
 I mixed that with some skin from several chicken thighs.

-How to render chicken fat:
+How to render chicken fat (how to make schmaltz)

 Once you have amassed a good amount of fat and skin, about 1 pound, place it in a deep saucepan and add enough water to barely cover all of the fat and skin.